driazati/morsel/README.md

 # Morsel

 This winforms application lets you type characters via morse code sent through MIDI messages.
-Plug in a MIDI device, choose which note you want to listen to, and set your WPM (dot length).
+Plug in a MIDI device, choose which note (such as a sustain pedal - 64) you want to listen to, and set your WPM (dot length).

 ![Screenshot](Morsel.png)